gottacatchenall/ms_false_negatives/README.md

 $$L \sim  \text{BetaBinomial}(S^2-S+1,\mu\phi, 1-\mu\phi)$$

 where the maximum _a posteriori_ (MAP) estimate of $(\mu, \phi)$ applied to Mangal data from [@MacDonald2020RevLin] is $(\mu=0.086, \phi=24.3)$.
 All simulations were done with 500 independent replicates of unique niche model networks per unique number of total interactions observed $n$.
-All analyses presented here are done in Julia v1.8 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl] and are hosted on \href{https://github.com/gottacatchenall/ms_false_negatives/tree/main/src}{Github}).
+All analyses presented here are done in Julia v1.8 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl] and are hosted on \href{}{Github} (**link removed for double-blind review**).
 Note that the empirical data, for the reasons described above, very likely already contains many false-negatives, we'll revisit this issue in the final section.

 From @fig:geometric(c) it is evident that the number of species considered in a study is inseparable from the false-negative-rate in that study, and this effect